An analogue of Koebe's theorem in metric spaces: Introduction

 \section{Introduction}

-In our recent papers we have studied problems related to possible versions of the Koebe-Bloch theorem in Euclidean $n$-dimensional space, see e.g.б \cite{ST$_1$}--\cite{ST$_2$}.
-We present, first of all, the classical version of this theorem for conformal mappings, see, for example, \cite[Theorem~1.3]{CG}.
+In our recent papers we have studied problems related to possible versions of the Koebe-Bloch theorem in the Euclidean $n$-dimensional space, see, e.g., \cite{ST$_1$}--\cite{ST$_2$}, cf.~\cite{Cr}.
+We present, first of all, the classical version of this theorem for conformal mappings, see, e.g., \cite[Theorem~1.3]{CG}, cf. \cite{AFW} and \cite{Cr}.

 {\bf Theorem A.} {\it Let $f:{\Bbb D}\rightarrow {\Bbb C}$ be an univalent analytic function such that $f(0)=0$ and $f^{\,\prime}(0)=1.$ Then the image of $f$ covers the open disk centered at $0$ of radius one-quarter, that is, $f({\Bbb D})\supset B(0, 1/4).$}